sylefeb/Silice/learn-silice/README.md

 # Learn FPGA programming with Silice

+This page covers introduction topics.
+For more advanced topics please checkout the [advanced topics](Advanced.md) page as well as the [efficient design guidelines](Guidelines.md).

 ## What do you need?

 This series of tutorials works with any of the following boards: IceStick, IceBreaker, ULX3S. (*Note:* and on many other boards with minimal changes).